mapauley/CleaningData/README.md

     transformations performed to clean the data, although most of this is done below and with comments in `runAnalysis.R`.

--   `dataSummary.csv`: Summary of the test data, with a header row.
-A 181 × 68 file containing the averages of each variable for each activity and each subject.
+-   `dataSummary.csv`: Summary of the data, with a header row.
+A 181 ×
+    68 file containing the averages of each variable for each activity and each subject.

 Briefly, `runAnalysis.R` does the following: